Silent5230101161/RSA-Backdoor/README.md

 ## Improvements

 Currently the program uses ProbablyPrime() to check if a given n is prime.
 ProbablyPrime performs n Miller-Rabin tests to check whether x is prime.
 If it returns true, x is prime with probability 1 - 1/4^n.
 If it returns false, x is not prime.
 As such, there's a non-zero probability that the backdoor generation fails (Q can't be solved).
 Just rerun the tool if that's the case.

+## Future works

+Support the following formats: `ssh-rsa, ssh-dsa, ssh-ecdsa`.
+SETUP is theorically possible for these, `ssh-ed25519` is resistant to SETUP.
+Private ssh key could then be derived from public keys grabbed with `ssh-keyscan`.
+I am also planning on providing a small utility to hook ssh-keygen on compromised host to automatically backdoor further keys...
+TBC.